 Cash advances have two unique advantages over traditional loans in that they are unsecured loans, and often are approved with bad credit.
 This means that someone of little means or with a bad credit record can be approved in the case of a financial emergency.

 Use your loans wisely

 Financially responsible people can use cash advances to save money by avoiding late fees and overdraft charges.
 Cash advances can also protect customers’ credit reports by allowing them to make payments on time.

 Get a cash advance today

 Financial Implications: Short term payday loans are meant to be just that: Short term.
-Typical fees range from $15 to $40 for every $100 borrowed up to $500.00.
+Typical fees range from $15 to $351 for every $100 borrowed up to $500.00.
+(While these are typical fees, some lenders may charge more, and fees may be in addition to APR.)
 Fees per $100 begin dropping on loans larger than $500.00.
-Fees are typically less than what borrowers can expect to pay for bouncing a check, having a utility disconnected, or paying a credit card bill late.
+Fees can sometimes be less than what borrowers can expect to pay for bouncing a check, having a utility disconnected, or paying a credit card bill late.

 Collection Practices: Collection practices will vary from State to State and Lender to Lender.
 Some common methods if a loan becomes delinquent include, attempts at collections internally, primarily through telephone, an attempt to work out a pay-off arrangement that takes into strong consideration the financial condition of the borrower, and other internal attempts.
 Often, after all attempts at internal collections have failed, the lending agency may send the loan to a third party collection agency in an attempt to recover the funds lent in good faith, or may take other action within their legal rights.
 Check with your lender and your State regulations to be informed of the collection practices used by your lender.